 You can edit the properties of whatever page you want by clicking on the Page Properties (pencil) icon as shown below:

 A Page Properties popup will open.
 From the Page Settings tab of the Page Properties dialogue you can customize the Link Title, Page Title and URL of your page.
-You can also password protect the page from here.

 Did you know?
 Link Title is used to control the name of the page as it appears on your Portfolio navigation menu whereas Page Title controls the actual title of the page as it appears on your browser tab or Google etc. You can use this to your advantage, for example your 'About' page could have a Link Title 'About' whereas the Page Title can be more descriptive such as 'About Diego Marteniz Photography'.